dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 You can use the MsgBox function in two ways:

-» To simply show a message to the user: In this case, you don’t care about the result returned by the function.
+» To simply show a message to the user: In this case, you don't care about the result returned by the function.

 » To get a response from the user: In this case, you do care about the result returned by the function.
 The result depends on the button that the user clicks.

-If you use the MsgBox function by itself, don’t include parentheses around the
+If you use the MsgBox function by itself, don't include parentheses around the

 arguments.
-The following example simply displays a message and doesn’t return
+The following example simply displays a message and doesn't return

 a result.
 When the message is displayed, the code stops until the user clicks OK.